-The Oslo Børs OBX index comprises the 25 most traded equities on Oslo Børs.
-The composition of equities in the index is revised semi-annually.
-One aim of the OBX index is that it should consist of marketable equities that appropriately reflect the equity market on Oslo Børs.
-The OBX index serves as an underlying index for trading in listed derivatives (options and futures) on Oslo Børs (see box: Derivatives in Section 1.1).
-For derivatives trading, it is important to be able to buy and sell the various OBX index components (the underlying securities).
+The Oslo Børs index (OBX) comprises the 25 most traded equities on Oslo Børs.
+The composition of equities in the index is revised biannually.
+The OBX index is intended to consist of marketable equities that appropriately reflect the equity market on Oslo Børs.
+The OBX index serves as an underlying index for trading in listed derivatives (options and futures) on Oslo Børs (see box: Derivatives).
+In derivatives trading, it is important to be able to buy and sell the various OBX index components (the underlying securities).
 Chart 1.10 shows total return in the OSEBX and the OBX index.
 The chart shows that since 2001, the 25 most traded equities have shown somewhat higher returns than a more broadly composed index.